mystryvedi/Flappy-Bird-Game/README.md

 - Press the space bar to make the bird flap its wings and rise.

+## Contributing

+Contributions are welcome!
+If you find a bug or have an idea for a feature, please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Conclusion

+The Flappy Bird Game is a fun and challenging game that provides hours of entertainment.
+This implementation is a great way to learn Python programming and Pygame library.
+So, start playing, learn and have fun!